hyperledger-archives/aries-sdk-java/README.md

 # aries-sdk-java

 This is the library that allows use of aries-sdk with Java.
+The aries-sdk-core will have all the ledger related or wallet related function or other core functions. aries-sdk-web is a web layer that calls the core module.
+Idea is so that it can be used as a cloud agent or a library in android.

 ## Contributions